-Raja is a three-day festival in Odisha which celebrates menstruation and womanhood.
-The festival is observed to respect Bhudevi, who is considered the wife of Lord Jagannath.
+Raja is a three-day Hindu festival in Odisha which celebrates menstruation and womanhood.
+The festival is observed to respect Bhudevi, Lord Jagannath’s wife.
 It is believed that Mother Earth goes through a menstrual cycle for three days and is given a ceremonial bath on the fourth day.

-In a country where menstruation is largely shunned, Raja is a unique festival that celebrates womanhood, blending rich traditions along with fun and frolic.
-The entire family and village come together and enjoy the festival with utmost joy.
+In a country where menstruation is largely shunned, Raja is a unique festival that celebrates womanhood, blending rich traditions with fun and frolic.
+The entire family and town come together and enjoy the celebration joyfully.

 Raja is primarily observed for three days.
-This year, Raja will be celebrated from 15 June to 18 June.
+In 2024, Raja will be celebrated from 14 June to 16 June.

-The first day is termed as Pahili Raja, which is also considered the last day of the month Jestha (summers).
-The second day is named Raja Sankranti, the first day of Asadha (monsoons).
-The concluding day is popularly known as Sesa Raja.
+The first day is called Pahili Raja, also considered the last day of the month Jestha (summers).
+The second day is Mithuna Sankranti, the first day of Asadha (monsoons).
+The concluding day is popularly known as Basi Raja.

-However, the festival in some parts of the states ranges for four days, including the fourth day termed Basumata Puja or Basumata Gadhua (Bathing & praying of mother earth).
+However, the festival in some states ranges for four days, including the fourth day, Basumata Puja or Basumata Gadhua (bathing & praying of Mother Earth).

 How is Raja celebrated?

 Raja festival is significant for its closeness to the agricultural class, and people celebrate it for fun and merrymaking.
-The word Raja itself in Odia means menstruation, and it’s a conjecture that mother Earth goes for three days long menstrual cycle during this period.
-So, on this occasion, no activities like tilling, construction or any other that hurts mother Earth are done.
+The word Raja itself in Odia means menstruation, and it’s a belief that Mother Earth goes for a three-day-long menstrual cycle during this period.
+So, on this occasion, no activities like tilling, construction or any other that hurts Mother Earth are done.

 Image © Indian Express